ic-labs/django-icekit/docs/contributing/contributing.md

   * Keep the [changelog] up to date.
 Use plain language to describe changes, as it may be read by people who are not familiar with the project or a particular feature.
+  * Document all functions that don't begin with an underscore.

 ### HTML Docs